 The ability to quickly, easily, and cheaply send and receive assets, all without a central bank (not only money, but digital art, items in video game worlds, votes, ownership of real-world objects, and more)

 Imagine something like Venmo for easily sending money to friends—except neither one of you needs a bank.
 And imagine receiving that money instantly instead of several days later.
 (Yes, transfers appear to go through on Venmo instantly; but, in many cases, it takes substantially longer for the funds to actually be available in your bank.)

 (The other day, I sold some stock in my brokerage account to buy more crypto, and it took 7 days for the money to arrive in my checking account.
 That’s ridiculous in 2021.
 When I sell crypto, I get it virtually instantly.)

-Now, take those ideas even further and imagine running a virtual company that employs people all over the world—including in developing countries where they don’t have solid banking infrastructure (maybe your employees submit work products via their smartphones).
+Now, take those ideas even further and imagine running a virtual company that employs people all over the world—including in developing countries where they don’t have solid banking infrastructure.

 Imagine building your company on smart contracts so that everyone automatically receives their paychecks virtually instantly—not only without costly international wiring fees, but without any accountants on staff.

 Cryptographically secure communication and information encoded into the blockchain—meaning things like: